BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 # Plugins

 A resource returned by the Nexus Delta API is usually a JSON-LD document.
 By default, Nexus Fusion displays JSON-LD in a code editor.
-If the user has edit access to the document, they can update the resource in the editor.
+If the user has edit right to the document, they can update the resource in the editor.

 Resources can represent a wide variety of scientific artifacts.
 It can be a neuron morphology, neuron electrophysiology, a set of files to download, a set of images and so on.
 So a user may want to extend Nexus Fusion to allow them to